DiegoHerrera262/PyLearning/daily_log/day1.md

 ### Installig SciPy

 This package I couldn't install using pip.
-I had to use the **ts-pointless** repo.
+I had to use the **its-pointless** repo.
 I followed the instructions on [this link](https://wiki.termux.com/wiki/Installing_Scipy_The_Easy_Way).
 Then, using the command:

 ```
 pip list